 Depending on the drug, people develop cough, wheezing, shortness of breath, or other lung symptoms.
+Symptoms may develop

 Diagnosis and treatment are the same, stopping the drug and observing whether the person's symptoms lessen.